Multiway empirical likelihood: Introduction

 This paper also contributes to the literature of empirical likelihood (\cite{Owen1988}; see \cite{Owen2001Book} for an overview).
-After the seminal work by \cite{JingYuanZhang2009}, jackknife empirical likelihood and its variants have been extended to various statistical problems, e.g., \cite{GongPengQi2010JMA}, \cite{zhang2013empirical}, \cite{zhong2014jackknife}, among others.
+After the seminal work by \cite{JingYuanZhang2009}, jackknife empirical likelihood and its variants have been extended to various econometric and statistical problems, e.g., \cite{GongPengQi2010JMA}, \cite{zhang2013empirical}, \cite{zhong2014jackknife}, among others.
 In particular, \cite{MatsushitaOtsu2020} proposed modified jackknife empirical likelihood to cope with the Efron-Stein bias and established its asymptotic pivotalness under both conventional and non-standard asymptotics.
 Under the conventional asymptotics, empirical likelihood inference has been studied and extended to various contexts; see e.g., \cite{bertail2006empirical}, \cite{zhu2006empirical}, \cite{HjortMcKeagueVan_Keilegom2009AoS}, \cite{BravoEscancianoVan_Keilegom2020AoS}, and a review by \cite{ChenVan_Keilegom2009Test}, among many others.

 This paper is organized as follows.
 Section \ref{sec:bench} presents our basic theoretical results on the MEL and its modification for inference on the means of two-way data.
-Sections \ref{sub:1st} and \ref{sub:2nd} study the first and higher order asymptotic properties, respectively.
-In Section \ref{sec:general}, we extend our MEL approach to a bipartite network model (Section \ref{sub:network}), two-stage or cluster sampling model (Section \ref{sub:sampling}), generalized estimating equations (Section \ref{sub:GEE}), and three-way data (Section \ref{sub:three-way}).
+Sections \ref{sub:1st} and \ref{sub:2nd} study the first and higher-order asymptotic properties, respectively.
+In Section \ref{sec:general}, we extend our MEL approach to a bipartite network model (Section \ref{sub:network}), generalized estimating equations (Section \ref{sub:GEE}), and three-way data (Section \ref{sub:three-way}).
 Section \ref{sec:sim} illustrates the proposed method by two simulation examples.
 All proofs are contained in the Appendix.